Eliminate Pain. Build a Strong, Healthy Back.

 Herniated Disc Recovery Time According to the Medical Literature

-The pain goes away long before the disc is completely healed.
+The pain will typically decrease long before the disc is completely healed.
 This is good news.
 You don’t have to suffer for an entire year until the disc heals.

-It’s important to understand the time it takes for your disc to heal though.
-Even though you’re not having lower back pain after several months it’s still important to move and exercise in ways that promote disc health and healing.
+Even if you’re not experiencing lower back pain after several months it’s still important to move and exercise in ways that promote disc health and healing.

 How long does it take for a herniated disc to heal?